CARVER Matrix

 John Michael Greer - Ecosophia

-From a comment on the Archdruid Report (discontinued):
+From a comment by sandy on the Archdruid Report (discontinued):

 • Keep calm, take your meds, and carry on;